-Plant Visits
+Site Visits

-During the fiscal year, the Company continued to cooperate with different securities houses in organizing trips to the Company's brand experience center in Beijing, so as to help the investor community better understand the Company's strategy and operating environment through a different perspective.
+During the fiscal year 2018/19, the IR team continued to cooperate with different securities houses in organizing investor trips to our research labs around the world, including Lenovo's experience center in Beijing and innovation lab in Germany.
+The opportunity to visit these advanced research facilities and speak with our research professionals help the investor community gaining more colors of Lenovo's strategy and capability to grow the business through a different perspective.